eea/eea.rancher.catalog/templates/taskman/16/README.md

 4) Start the stack

 4) If a development stack already exists, backup the database table `settings`.
-This should be done using the first step from "By script" section of [database restore](#set-development-settings-after-a-production-database-restore)
+This should be done using the first step from the [restore procedure](#by-script)

 4) Stop Redmine & MySQL services